kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(3\) The FAA provides opportunity for a hearing to the respondent and the respondent waives the opportunity for a hearing as provided in subpart E of this part.

-\(c\) In the cases described in paragraph (b) of this section, within 30 days after the date of service of the initial determination, a party adversely affected by the Director's Determination may file in accordance with §16.13 and serve in accordance with §16.15 a simultaneous Notice of Appeal and Brief.
+\(c\) In the cases described in paragraph (b) of this section, within 30 days after the date of service of the initial determination, a party adversely affected by the Director's Determination may file in accordance with [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.13   Filing of documents.|§16.13]] and serve in accordance with [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.15   Service of documents on the parties and the agency.|§16.15]] a simultaneous Notice of Appeal and Brief.

 \(d\) A reply to an appeal brief may be filed within 20 days after the date of service of the appeal.